 Language: Japanese, English

 About Coral Capital

 Coral Capital is the same team that launched 500 Startups Japan.
 With about $100m under management, the team has been a seed investor in over 40 companies.
 Learn more here

 – If the maximum number of people is exceeded, there will be a lottery for attendance.

 – People with following intentions are strictly prohibited from event: sales, recruiting, eating and drinking, and other activities which disturb the event.

-– By applying to this event, you are joining to the Coral Community (community powered by Coral Capital which connects you with early stage startups).
+– By applying to this event, you are joining to the Coral Careers (community powered by Coral Capital which connects you with early stage startups).